 What if your bearded dragon is pooping a lot?

 As long as they don’t suffer from watery stools and diarrhea then you should not be worried about the increased frequency of stools.
 When babies are growing up they would be gulping down up to 30 insects in a day.
 This increased amount of bugs would cause to defecate several times daily.

 If you are worried about whether your pet might be wondering about food poisoning, then you can reduce their food intake.
 Their diet should contain a balanced amount of leafy greens and live bugs.
 This would cause them to defecate with more regular pooping cycles.

-How to know if your beardie has impacted?
+How to know if your bearded dragon has impacted?

 This is a common ailment that affects small reptiles, and it occurs when the animal swallows an indigestible foreign object.
 These objects block the digestive channel, which makes it difficult for the fecal matter to pass through the vent.